 There are about nine cities and a couple of counties named Decatur, but Juvae Jazz Society is only in Decatur, Illinois.
 Although CIJF is on hiatus for a number of different but compelling reasons, keeping this handy reference for three hour concerts and mini-fests could be quite useful in the future.

-Okay; so you decided this Central Illinois Jazz Festival would be enough of a taste for you to decide whether you just like the sound of things or maybe want to become a rabid fanatical aficionado of ragtime, Dixieland, zydeco, blues, one or more of those genres.
+Okay; you decided the event flyer you just got e-mail or maybe USPS would be enough of a taste for you to decide whether you just like the sound of things or maybe want to become a fanatical aficionado of ragtime, Dixieland, zydeco, blues, one or more of those genres at a concert event or mini-fest.
 So, how do you get here?
-There are several ways: you could follow that joyful music sound pouring out of the Decatur Conference Central Hotel (DCCH) on the west side of town, follow that string of grain trucks heading into Archer Daniels Midland gynormous plant on the northeast side of town, track one of the grain trains into the Tate & Lyle plant, maybe backtrack a trainload of ethanol fuel as it heads east on CSX, watch for one of those giant yellow off-road mining trucks Caterpillar is building here, or maybe program your destination into your Tom-Tom, Garmin, GPS phone or dash navigation system.
+There are several ways: you could follow grain trucks heading into Archer Daniels Midland gynormous plant on the northeast side of town, track a grain train into the Tate & Lyle plant, backtrack a trainload of ethanol as it heads east on Decatur & Eastern, watch for one of those giant yellow off-road mining trucks Caterpillar is building here, or maybe program your destination into your Tom-Tom, Garmin, GPS phone or dash navigation system.
 Or, you could buy an atlas and keep reading.

-Welcome to Decatur, the Soy Bean Capital of the World.
-Enjoy the music, and come back to see us again next year.
+From the west it’s across I-72 and on in on US-36.
+From the east, it’s across I-72 and on in on US-51 south.
+Welcome to Decatur, the Soybean Capital of the World.
+Enjoy the music, and come back to see us again.